yajurrsharma/hackathoncuziloveit/README.md

 # hackathoncuziloveit

-Project for 2025 "Hack For Balance" Hackathon.
+Project for 2025 'Reboot the world' Ideathon.